cogent3/ensembldb3/README.rst

 Installation via pip into virtualenv's has been tested and is described below.

-Because PyCogent requires numpy be installed prior to running PyCogent's setup.py, the following steps are recommended.
+Because PyCogent3 requires numpy be installed prior to installation, the following steps are recommended.

 ::